 I’m also a Sanguine talker.

 Combine those facts you might assume that it’s taken me a long time and more than one bloody tongue to learn that I don’t need to share my views on everything with everyone.
 And you’d be right!

 Something I’ve learned from my bloody tongue experiences is that as much as I feel the need to be heard and want to change the opinions of the people around me … my relationships benefit and I’ve actually learned a thing or two when I’ve shut up and listened!

-At a time when more of us are talking than listening, I thought it might be helpful for me to honestly share my journey … because in all honesty, I didn’t get here easily!
+At a time when people are talking more than listening, I thought it might be helpful for me to honestly share my journey … because the truth is, I didn’t get here easily!

 6 Ways to be a Better Listener